 Therapeutic Use Exemption (TUE)

-If you have an illness or condition that requires a medication containing a substance that is on the Prohibited List, a Therapeutic Use Exemption (TUE) may be granted that enables you to take the medication without committing an Anti-Doping Rule Violation (a doping offence.
+If you have an illness or condition that requires a medication containing a substance that is on the Prohibited List in force, a Therapeutic Use Exemption (TUE) may be granted that enables you to take the medication without committing an Anti-Doping Rule Violation (a doping offence.

 IGF Registered Testing Pools for Tokyo 2020